Alcryst/cations/README.md

 sh install.sh
 ```

+**NOTE:** the above command may not work for users of certain Linux distributions including Manjaro.
+If you are experiencing this issue, please try the manual fix [here](https://github.com/Alcryst/cations/issues/5).

 5. Once installation has completed, you will be able to start the application by simply entering the command:

 ```bash